uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6D.
 Narrative Genre [R][+]

-Definition: The overall nature of storytelling in the gameplay footage based on how stories in the platform edition are told, plotted, and arranged
+Definition: The overall nature of storytelling in the gameplay footage based on how the platform edition tells, plots, and arranges stories

 Use "abstract / no narrative" for abstract games and games without narratives or narrative elements.

 <details>
-<summary><i>controlled vocabulary</i> (mostly adapted from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Narrative Genre," 2024)</summary>
+<summary><i>controlled vocabulary</i> (adapted, with minor changes, from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Narrative Genre," 2024)</summary>
 <ul>
 <li>Abstract / no narrative</li>
 <li>Action</li>